TomasHubelbauer/globus/README.md

 ## To-Do

-Use text and image coordinates to group them into clusters by proximity and from those clusters recognize ones which look like an item and parse out data from the texts by their position relative to one another (vertically: name, price, …, only a handful of variations of these datums in various order exist).
+### Use text and image coordinates to group them into clusters by proximity

+from those clusters recognize ones which look like an item and parse out data from the texts by their position relative to one another (vertically: name, price, …, only a handful of variations of these datums in various order exist).

-Find out how to straighten the images that come out skewed if they will be needed (associate with an item), otherwise discard them.
+### Find out how to straighten the images that come out skewed

+if they will be needed (associate with an item), otherwise discard them.

-Generate a JSON instead of page HTML files and finalize a landing page which loads it and allows listing among the pages, then set up GitHub Pages.
+### Generate a JSON instead of page HTML files and finalize a landing page

+which loads it and allows listing among the pages, then set up GitHub Pages.

-Set up Azure Pipelines and run the extractor in one using a scheduled trigger.
+### Set up Github Actions and run the extractor in one using a scheduled trigger

-`npx serve .` runs a web app (could be run in Puppeteer) that uses `canvas` and `textLayer` and `imageLayer` to rip off the layouting.
+### `npx serve .` runs a web app (could be run in Puppeteer) that uses `canvas`

+and `textLayer` and `imageLayer` to rip off the layouting.
 Figure out why the `textLayer` is not getting called at all.

-Use the dimensions from the `imageLayer` to generate the HTML files that are generated in `npm start` with `node` scenario.
+### Use the dimensions from the `imageLayer` to generate the HTML files

+that are generated in `npm start` with `node` scenario.